twinspec/twinspec-lakehouse/README.md

 curated/computed_structures/computed_structures.csv
 `

-One row per geomtry (film segment, slab, etc.) that can be loaded into Unity or used for analysis.
+One row per geometry (film segment, slab, etc.) that can be loaded into Unity or used for analysis.

 ```csv
 | structure_id | material_id | reference_type | method | geometry-path | box_size_A | created_at | notes |